ACED-IDP/aced-idp.github.io/docs/workflows/metadata.md

 1. Adding file metadata entries to the manifest (see [adding files](add-files.md))
 2. Creating FHIR-compliant metadata using the manifest

-This page will guide you through the second step of generating FHIR netadata in your g3t project.
+This page will guide you through the second step of generating FHIR metadata in your g3t project.
 To understand the FHIR data model, see [FHIR for Researchers](../data-model/introduction.md)

 ## Generating FHIR Data using g3t